goatshriek/stumpless/docs/dependencies.md

 [Github page](https://github.com/google/benchmark).

 ## Documentation
+General documentation of how functions behave is included as block comments in the public header files.
+Documentation can also be generated using `doxygen`.
+This can be done by using the cmake target `docs`.

 The specification for the Syslogv2 protocol is in an XML file that can be used to generate an RFC-styled document outlining the details.
 In order to generate text, HTML, or other RFC output you will need to use the `xml2rfc` tool.